 Just like prior games in the Far Cry series, Far Cry 6 has more than one ending.
 One of the endings is linear and canonical, meanwhile the alternate ending is a secret, 'jokey' one.
 The secret ending is one that can be easily missed, and can't be accessed after the true ending, so keep an eye out for it.

-There are two possible endings to Far Cry 6 that we know of, as well as a theory for Far Cry's future.
-In this guide, we're going to explain what they are and how to achieve them.
-Before you read ahead, please be aware that there are spoilers!
+The canonical ending also features a hint at Far Cry's future.
+In this guide, we're going to explain each ending, the post-credits scene and how to achieve them.
+So before you read ahead, please be aware that there are spoilers!

-The secret endings throughout much of the Far Cry series are typically meant to be ones you can unlock early on in the game and are often intended to be humorous.
+The secret endings throughout much of the Far Cry series are ones that you can unlock early on in the game, and are often intended to be humorous.
 In Far Cry 6, the ending is no different from its predecessors in that light.

 From this moment onwards, you can use that boat — or any air or water vehicle — to make your way to the very edge of the map.
 Once you do so, you'll receive a pop-up that reads 'Leaving Yara.
 Turn Around!' before fading into the darkness.
 A small cutscene will then begin, showing Dani lying on a beach in America months later.
 We then see that Anton Castillo has actually destroyed Libertad, as well as killing Clara.

 This conclusion to Far Cry 6 is certainly the best one for your character, Dani Rojas, who gets out of Yara and over to America as initially desired.
 However, without Dani, Libertad's mission clearly fails and Yara remains under Castillo's oppressive regime.